ethanc8/Sphinx-Documentation/source/Tutorials/Other Series/Roard Vallon/Tutorial 1/Tutorial 1.md

 The Inspector window represents the different object views that we can manipulate; Figure 2 shows for example in the attribute inspector the window attributes (`NSWindow`) of our application.

-The inspectors are often found in \*step applications; they allow the display when needed additional details on a document for example instead of uselessly encumbering the screen with this information when it is not necessary.
+The inspectors are often found in GNUstep, OpenStep, and Cocoa applications; they allow, for example, to display additional details on a document when needed, instead of uselessly encumbering the screen with this information when it is not necessary.

 In Gorm's inspector, we have the following views (by manipulating the drop down list):